|

 the object retarnishes, it could look worse than if no coating had

 been applied.
-Lacquer will also eventually yellow and crack, allowing
+Lacquer will also eventually yellow

-protective coating.
-Lacquer can easily chip or wear off of contact
+eventually under the protective coating.
+Lacquer can easily chip or

-points on objects that have individual parts, such as covers on sugar
+wear off of contact points on objects that have individual parts,

-bowls, coffee and teapots, boxes, salt shakers, and the like.
-Strong
+such as covers on sugar bowls, coffee and teapots, boxes, salt

-solvents must then be used to remove the lacquer and the piece
+shakers, and the like.
+Strong solvents must then be used to remove

-refinished, not always successfully.
+the lacquer and the piece refinished, not always successfully.

 If an object is